chrstntdd/eloquent-js/src/ch2/ch2-ex.md

 Write a program that uses console.log to print all the numbers from 1 to 100 with two exceptions.
-For numbers divisible by 3 print 'Fizz' instead of the number, and for numbers divisible bt 5 (and not 3), print 'Buzz' instead.
+For numbers divisible by 3 print 'Fizz' instead of the number, and for numbers divisible by 5 (and not 3), print 'Buzz' instead.

-Then, rewrite to print 'FizzBuzz' for numbers that are divisible by both 3 and 5;
+Then, rewrite to print 'FizzBuzz' for numbers that are divisible by both 3 and 5.

 # PROBLEM 3: